 There were a total of 21,380 Thunderbirds produced in 1957.
 This stunning example is 1 of only 196 “F-Code” Phase II supercharger equipped versions made available to the general public.
+The dazzling fit and finish of the exterior, engine bay and “jewel like” underside prompted a MCACN judge to comment, “it was difficult to find point deductions other than some dust”.
+The car scored 996/1000.
 After gazing on its mirror like Raven Black finish with contrasting White Colonial Vinyl interior it is not hard to understand why Raven Black was the second most popular color in ‘57.
 With sparkling Turbine wheel covers (wire wheels were not on the option list for the early birds) it is restored to original in keeping with the Ford Factory Invoice.
 Displayed with either the standard “port hole” hard top or optional soft top, its captivating beauty is matched by performance with the installation of the Supercharged 312 Y-Block V8, factory “under” rated at a whopping 300 HP.
 On this original drivetrain bird, the exhaust passes thru a brushed stainless steel system with integrated bumper outlets.

 The first Thunderbirds fitted with the “F-Code” supercharged engines hit the streets sometime in the middle of June 1957.
 The chance of seeing one of these rare birds “in the wild” among the crowd of 21,380 T-Birds assembled in 1957 was and is somewhat remote.
 According to the original Ford Factory Invoice, assembly of this bird took place at the Ford plant in Dearborn, MI on November 11, 1957 where it was stamped with unit number 394855.
 This was very close to the December 13, 1957 end of the production run for the first series two seat Thunderbirds.